secretstartups/handbook/hiring/recruiting-framework/ces-contract-processes/index.html.md

 1. In DocuSign, the CES will update the signing order to CES/Signatory as number 1 and all other copied individuals as number 2.
 1. The Candidate Experience Specialist should add the candidate to the [PEO Tracking Sheet](https://docs.google.com/spreadsheets/d/1gSOVTJ1Yv-YsSaliJwKVf-1H0vBZXxb5NWFiqCwT-uo/edit#gid=0) and keep track of communication between GitLab.
 1. Remote will prepare the New Employee Contract and will inform the Candidate Experience Specialist when the contract is sgined.
-1. The Candidate Experience Specialist will [mark the candidate as hired](/handbook/hiring/recruiting-framework/coordinator/#send-contract)[](see steps 10-12).
+1. The Candidate Experience Specialist will [mark the candidate as hired](/handbook/hiring/recruiting-framework/coordinator/#send-contract).
+See steps 10-12.
 1. The CES will adjust the 'Accepted' date to match the 'Sent' date.